shurick81/Dynamics365Configuration/readme.md

 An account that has permissions to install the software and create a database.
 If not specified, the current account is used.
 If specified, CredSSP must be configured for invoking scripts locally on the machine with altered credential.

+#### LogFilePath

+Installation log file path.
+By default, installation process generates time-stamped log file path unless `LogFilePath` parameter is set.

+#### LogFilePullIntervalInSeconds

+Interval in seconds to be used during installation process updates.
+By default, installation process updates output every 30 seconds.

+#### LogFilePullToOutput

+Switch to pull installation logs into the output every `LogFilePullIntervalInSeconds` seconds.
+By default, installation process updates output without detailed installation logs.
+This option makes installation pull newest logs from `LogFilePath` file and push them into output every `LogFilePullIntervalInSeconds` seconds.

+Use this option to get a details feedback on the installation process.

 ### Examples

 ```PowerShell